 As you will see, no one can tell you the right or wrong way to prepare your playbook or do this "caregiving" or CARE Active thing.
 You will have to find your own way with your most valuable teammate and partner.
 Your role is to help her through this, making sure that she knows you love her and will support her.
-Meanwhile, you need to be at your best to play this game, and that includes taking care of yourself physically and mentally along the way.
+Meanwhile, knows you love her and will support her and that you need to be at your best to play this game, and that includes taking care of yourself physically and mentally along the way.